Uvalde rekindles school police officer's looming fears - KESQ

 But in the back of his mind, a thought always looms: What would he do if a gunman attacked the school?

 The latest reminder of that danger came in May when 19 children and two teachers were killed in a fourth-grade classroom in Uvalde, Texas.
-The fear that the next shooting could happen in their hallways hangs over school resource officers across the United States, exacerbating an already difficult job: They’re called on to be battle-ready officers whom parents and students can trust to protect them.
+The fear that the next shooting could happen in their hallways hangs over school resource officers across the United States, exacerbating an already difficult job: They’re called on to be battle-ready officers whom parents and students can trust to protect them while not making students feel uncomfortable or targeted.

-Yet school police officers have been criticized for their treatment of students of color.
-Black students, especially, are often disproportionately arrested or disciplined when a school has armed police, critics say.
-And students of color report feeling less safe around police than white students.

-Officers say they’re acutely aware of the criticism, striving to build relationships with students and interact for more reasons than just discipline.
-They stress that officers who work in schools need to be specifically trained to work with children and teens.
-Gone are the days when it was enough to hire an officer near or in retirement and keep a police car parked outside a school.
-School officers are now asked to be counselors and teachers, working empathetically and diplomatically with students and administrators, while also being an armed guardian.

 Reminders of the threat of school shootings were omnipresent at a recent National Association of School Resource Officers conference in Colorado where hundreds of officers gathered for training.